-Ava Lawrence is 11 years old, she lives in Dubai, and she just officially signed with the Aston Martin Aramco Driver Academy.
+Ava Lawrence.
 Not a junior mention.
 Not an honorary nod.
-A full development program seat with one of Formula 1’s most iconic teams.
+A full development programme seat with one of Formula 1's most iconic teams.
 The 11-year-old Dubai racer is now in the room where the next generation of F1 stars gets developed, and she got there entirely on results.

 Already a Record-Breaker

 This is a real development contract with one of the biggest names in Formula 1, and here is why it matters for the 11-year-old Dubai racer.
-Ava now gets elite, F1-level support as she competes in the OK-N junior class.
-She has already visited the AMR Technology Campus and worked alongside Aston Martin F1 engineers, the kind of access most drivers spend years trying to get.
+Ava now receives elite, F1-level support as she competes in the OK-N junior class.
+She has already visited the AMR Technology Campus and worked alongside Aston Martin F1 engineers — the kind of access most drivers spend years trying to earn.

 The Aston Martin Aramco Driver Academy exists specifically to find and develop the next wave of Formula 1 talent.
+Lawrence is only the second F1 Academy Discover Your Drive karter ever signed to an F1 team's development programme, alongside Sukhmani Khera in the Alpine Academy.
 Ava is officially part of that pipeline now, and that changes the entire conversation about where her career goes from here.

 Who Is Ava Lawrence

-Ava races for DPK Racing and competes under the F1 Academy.
-She holds an Emirati license and represents the UAE at every level of competition.
+Ava races for [DPK Racing]( and competes under the F1 Academy.
+She holds an Emirati licence and represents the UAE at every level of international competition.
 Her championship titles are already stacked at age 11, including the 2025 MENA Cup and the 2025 Dubai O Plate.

 At 11, most kids are still picking a sport.
-Ava Lawrence is collecting wins in international competition and has just locked in a partnership with one of F1’s most recognized development programs in the world.
+Ava Lawrence is collecting wins in international competition and has just locked in a partnership with one of F1's most recognised development programmes in the world.

 Why This Matters for UAE Motorsport

-Ava is one of the youngest talents ever signed to an F1 development program.
-That detail carries more weight than people realize right now.
+Ava is one of the youngest talents ever signed to an F1 development programme.
+That detail carries more weight than people realise right now.
 The motorsport world has spent years talking about representation and access, and at this moment, an 11-year-old girl from Dubai is doing more to advance that conversation than any campaign or announcement ever could.

 The future of motorsport is female, and it is coming out of the UAE.